-In total, the initiative is working in 145 nursing facilities in seven states in partnership with the following organizations:
+In total, the initiative is working in 145 nursing facilities in six states in partnership with the following organizations:

 · Alabama Quality Assurance Foundation (Alabama)